Ms. Dora is a Certified Christian Counselor. Her views on singleness, premarital and marital issues are influenced by her Christian beliefs.

 (3) Healthy Social Posture

 Social posture is very important to the woman.
 That is the reason a discreet, lonely wife is not willing to be seen in public with the man who offers her forbidden friendship.
 She wants to maintain the image of a happy, dutiful wife.

 She may ride to church with her husband when he is available, or to any social function to which the couple is invited.
 Their conversation on the way is minimal, but their smiles when they arrive are as much as can be expected.

 This kind of hypocrisy can push her into an avoidance-avoidance conflict—to choose between losing a broken marriage and hanging on to an illicit friendship.
 Neither choice is satisfying, but choosing either will prevent her from insisting on what she really wants and deserves.
 If she decides to stay in the marriage, the next step is to get professional help if an honest soul-soul conversation with her husband does not fix it.

-Sometimes a lonely wife does things which are unusual for her character, to gain her husband’s attention.
+Sometimes a lonely wife does things that are unusual for her character, to gain her husband’s attention.
 She might be tempted to spend money excessively, max out the credit card, enjoy a luxurious spa treatment instead of paying the utility bills.